 It is a lesson in futility, the notion of achieving and maintaining a state of constant happiness.
 Truth is, we’re designed to experience a number of emotions; some happy, some sad, some beautiful, some tragic, any number of emotions.
-From moment to moment, we are made to experience a wide bandwidth of emotions: highs, lows, and all in between.
+From moment to moment, we are capable of feeling a broad bandwidth of emotions: highs, lows, and everything in between.
 This is the human experience.

-Secondly, we can find ourselves in this state of low emotional bandwidth if our motives are not true.
-If we are aspiring for things that are of a false construct we know this innately, and can become fearful of sharing what we are truly feeling.
-We can find ourselves living with a deep-seated fear of our inadequacies, of our ability to truly be who we would like others to perceive us to be.
+Secondly, we can find ourselves in this state of low emotional bandwidth if our motives are insincere.
+If we find ourselves aspiring for things that are of a false construct we sense this innately, and the result can be an emerging, systemic fear of revealing what we are truly feeling.
+We can find ourselves going about with a deep-seated fear of our inadequacies being exposed, of our inability to truly be who we would like others to perceive us to be.

 In order to truly experience all of the awe and wonder that we are intended to feel we must come to grips with the fact that constant happiness is not our goal.
 Rather, the goal is to be in a place where we can feel more in order to relate more with others.
 We need not aspire to be more, to have more, to appear as more.
 Rather, we need to pursue transparency, to be content with our shortcomings and our failings.